touchtalent/BobbleAndroidSDK/readme_emoji.md

 ## <a name="implementation_steps"></a>Setting Up

 - Add and initialize BobbleSDK Core in your project.
-Refer [here](Readme.md) for steps.
+Refer [here](Readme.md#setup) for steps.

 - Add the following dependency in your application module’s build.gradle.
 ```groovy
 implementation 'com.touchtalent.bobblesdk:contextual-emojis'
 ```
+Sync your Gradle project to ensure that the dependency is downloaded by the build system.

 ## <a name="apis"></a>Bobble Contextual Emoji APIs